kyanha/veilid/DEVELOPMENT.md

 Running the setup script requires:

+* Rust

+Optionally, to build for Android:

 * Android SDK and NDK
-* Rust

 You may decide to use Android Studio [here](https://developer.android.com/studio) to maintain your Android dependencies.
 If so, use the dependency manager